-In this, we are balancing the desire for data minimisation with the practical need not to have to ask the LAs for new data extracts each time we specify a question.
+We are balancing the desire for data minimisation with the practical need not to have to ask the LAs for new data extracts each time we specify a question.
 This is a legitimate trade-off to consider - ICO guidance explaining the application of the Data Protection Act 2018 is clear that "You must not collect personal data on the off-chance that it might be useful in the future.
 However, you may be able to hold information for a foreseeable event that may never occur if you can justify it."

-Our approach is to request a single annual data submission from each LA - making working with the project viable for them in terms of workload, but to then:
+Our approach is to request a single annual data submission from each LA (Annex A may be more frequent, depending on needs communicated by ALDCS) - making working with the project viable for them in terms of workload, but to then: